KyunHwan/policy_constructor/model_constructor/graph/README.md

 If you need recurrence, implement it inside a block module and call that module from the graph.

+## Common errors

+### `ConfigError: Forward reference(s) not allowed`

+Graph execution is DAG-only: any `$name` reference must refer to a graph input or a value produced by an earlier step/node.

+Fix:
+- reorder nodes/steps so producers come before consumers, or
+- move recurrence/iteration inside a block module and call that module from the graph

 ## Outputs

 `outputs` can be: